meteyou/build-camera-streamer/README.md

-# Build camera-streamer for Mainsail-Crew
+# Build camera-streamer for Crowsnest
 This repository is used to build the [camera-streamer](https://github.com/ayufan/camera-streamer) for the Mainsail-Crew project crowsnest.
 Camera-streamer is a webcam streaming server used to stream the webcam feed to the Mainsail web interface.
 It is maintained by [ayufan](https://github.com/ayufan).